 .
 As a buyer, narrowing your search to the ideal property can be time-consuming, and you might need a realtor to help you out.
 If you're selling, a realtor knows where to list your property.
 Thus, working with realtors streamlines the process, helping you save valuable time.

 Realtors understand the West Seattle real estate market well.
 As a property buyer/seller, working with Mara Haveson means you'll tap into her market knowledge and gain insights you might otherwise not be privy to.
 Ultimately, you'll learn more about your city, including the right schools to enroll your kids, upcoming commercial developments, and more.

 A realtor understands the complexities of real estate transactions.
 Working with them saves you the hassle of handling processes such as home inspections.
 If any issues arise, they know who to contact to ensure that the selling/buying process goes through.
 They also handle the financial aspects of the buying/selling process, including communication with loan officers.

-Should I use the same realtor when buying or selling?
+Should I use the same realtor when buying and selling a home?

 Suppose you're purchasing a new home on Alki Beach and you call Mara Haveson.
 After explaining to her what you're looking for and she shows you a couple of properties, the chances are that she might also be acting for the seller.
 One question that will run through your mind is, whose interest does she represent?

 Generally, the seller's goal is to make as much money as possible from the transaction, whereas buyers always want to pay the lowest price possible.
 So, how can a dual agent represent the conflicting interests of both the seller and buyer?
 Well, here's why it helps to work with one agent when buying and selling.